Wraparound childcare – Information for providers

 -

 Some existing childcare settings are offering the full wraparound provision but struggling to be viable.
 We have made an allowance for small one-off grants of £2,000 to support the promotion and development of the childcare.
-There is an application form online to apply for sustainability funding.
+There is an application form online to apply for wraparound support funding.
 Before applications can be accepted a quality and financial health check will need to be completed by your local Early Years and Childcare Adviser.

-- Wraparound childcare sustainability funding guidance (Word doc)
+- Wraparound support funding guidance (Word doc)

 For more information contact: educate.earlyyearswraparound-mailbox@devon.gov.uk